Frequently Asked Questions

 Do you have any puppies available?

 Our lists fill up quickly!
-The most up-to-date listing of our available puppies is on our Facebook page https://www.facebook.com/crossfielddoodles/ .
+The most up-to-date listing of our available puppies is on our Facebook page https://www.facebook.com/crossfielddoodles/.
 Go to a particular litter’s photo album where we list how many picks are still available.
 Usually, we have a very limited number of puppies that are available before they are 8 weeks.
-Nearly 99% of our puppies are reserved before going home day.
-However, if you want to speak with someone about availability, you will need to fill out an application and schedule a call with one of our Client Representatives.
+Over 99% of our puppies are reserved before going home day.
+However, if you want to speak with someone about availability, we invite you to fill out an application and schedule a call with one of our Client Representatives.

 You can also check our website for any planned litters.
 Visit http://crossfielddoodles.com and hover over the “Puppies” tab to navigate to the size you are looking for.
 Each size tab breaks-out to available pairs, and each pairing provides you with the estimated time the litter will be born and the reservation list.
 We sell puppies everyday and keep a master list in our office.
 Our online lists are updated frequently, but the best way to check availability is to fill out an online application and respond to us about scheduling a phone call.